tejasvi230/AdapttX/README.md

 - Extend feature pages or add new accessibility features by duplicating and modifying existing files.
 - Update styles in the corresponding CSS files.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ## Contact

-For questions or support, email: support@company.com
+For questions or support, email: tejasvi206btcse23@igdtuw.ac.in